onqtam/headjack/src/introduction/uris.md

 - Other well-known players without a direct on-chain connection to the interface/user in a URI could be asked if they have the content:
     - Infrastructure companies that do the heavy lifting for interfaces and store everything.
     - The analog of the [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive) in this ecosystem also stores everything.
-- IPFS can be forked & reused with the following change: instead of delivering content based on the [CID](https://docs.ipfs.tech/concepts/content-addressing/) hash it can deliver the data + the necessary merkle proofs based on the hash of Headjack URIs - that way any individual off-chain message that has been anchored would be retrievable as long as someone is hosting it in the new p2p network (which will need bootstrapping - could be part of Headjack nodes).
+- IPFS can be forked & reused with the following change: instead of delivering content based on the [CID](https://docs.ipfs.tech/concepts/content-addressing/) hash it can deliver the data + the necessary merkle proofs based on the hash of Headjack URIs (they are unique) - any individual off-chain message that's been anchored would be retrievable as long as someone is hosting it in the new p2p network (which will need bootstrapping - could be part of Headjack nodes).
 However, this won't be very performant due to the granular nature of individual messages with a URI and the use of a global [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table).

 ---